daniosro/RNA_seq/README.md

 ![fdr_UA1061](https://github.com/user-attachments/assets/f6e5f2dd-a74b-47d2-afaf-e4780f590650)

 The false discovery rate (FDR) is the expected proportion of false discoveries (genes declared differentially expressed incorrectly).
+In this case, there is a high frequency of reads with an adjusted p-value < 0.05, indicating that most reads have a lowerwill be false positives

 ![volcano_UA681](https://github.com/user-attachments/assets/f820e47e-f84e-495b-bff1-342f5ced2fbd)